GODPG/PathVQA-DualTrack/README.md

 # Step 2: Download Base Model Weights
-# The base model google/medgemma-1.5-4b-it requires access granted via Hugging Face.
+The base model google/medgemma-1.5-4b-it requires access granted via Hugging Face.

-# Go to the model page and agree to the Health AI Developer Foundations License.
+1.Go to the model page and agree to the Health AI Developer Foundations License.
-# Log in to your Hugging Face account via the CLI using your access token.
+2.Log in to your Hugging Face account via the CLI using your access token.
-# Download the weights to a local directory.
+3.Download the weights to a local directory.

 # Login with your HF token
 huggingface-cli login